 |Integration with Other Office 365 Tools||

 The SharePoint site can be linked and integrated with other Office 365 tools.
 The web can contain OneNote's dedicated notebook, document libraries, calendar, and tasks can be connected to Outlook, documents can be edited in Word, Excel, and PowerPoint online and desktop applications, it is possible to embed videos from the Video/Stream application or Yammer threads into the site pages or linking it with Teams.

-SharePoint capabilities and features can be greatly enhanced with additional applications.
+SharePoint capabilities and features can be greatly enhanced customizations and third party applications.
 SharePoint's shop offers a rich variety of extensions (from Microsoft and other companies), covering almost every possible area that SharePoint users would like to take advantage of.

 Deploying Automated Processes over Items and Documents

 SharePoint allows you to create and start processes (workflows) over list items and over documents that facilitate the circulation of information and documents, provide various processes that the user defines, e.g. approval processes, etc.

 Functions overview includes only the basic and widely used features, a description of all SharePoint options is beyond the capabilities of this review.
 For more information, visit Microsoft Office.

 Eligibility and Requirements

 SharePoint is a tool available to employees.
 Basic computer knowledge is required for its use.
 For basic use, just an internet browser is required, but for more efficient work with individual contents, it is advisable to set up links to other Office 365 tools (client for OneDrive and file viewer, Outlook, Word, Excel, PowerPoint, OneNote, Videos, etc.).
 The Office 365 account is a requirement for usage.
 Employees can request online for the establishment of a SharePoint environment, but we recommend first to consult it with your IT support department.
 If you do not have a more extensive configuration or development requirements, consider using Office 365 Groups.